 Hmm, not me.
 I decided at that moment there would not be any more descents into Richlands through the clouds for this airplane...as long as I was the one flying.

-Once on the ground, the pilot told me I was supposed to just hang out and I would hear from Bob, the Baron’s owner.
+Once on the ground, the pilot told me I was supposed to just hang out and wait to hear from Bob, the Baron’s owner.
 He wished me luck and departed.

-All day I waited to hear from Bob.
+All day I waited around the FBO.
 Around 5 pm the lobby erupted.
 Two men and two women entered, walking fast with the guy in the lead talking loudly.

 As they entered, the vocal guy saw me and said, “You must be the pilot from Raleigh.”
 I acknowledged I was, so he said, “File for Merritt Island, Florida and let’s get going”